WonJayne/ivt-line-planning-app/docs/lintim_export.md

 * Every `Station.name` is mapped to a numeric identifier by sorting the names alphabetically and assigning consecutive numbers starting at 1.
-The resulting table is written to `stops.csv` with the columns `stop_id`, `stop_name`, `latitude`, and `longitude` using the values from `Station.center_position`.
+The resulting table is written to `stops.csv` with the columns `stop-id`, `stop-name`, `x`, and `y`.
+Coordinates are converted from WGS84 to the Swiss LV03 system using the same transformation as the network plotting helpers to match the LinTim expectation of working in Swiss coordinates.

 ## Network edges

-* For each `Direction.trip_time_by_pair()` the exporter creates a directed record in `edges.csv` with the origin identifier, destination identifier, travel time in seconds, and a straight-line distance derived from the station coordinates.
-The `mode` column contains `vehicle` for bus movements and `walk` for walkable links.
-When multiple lines share the same connection, the fastest travel time is preserved.
+* For each `Direction.trip_time_by_pair()` the exporter creates a directed record in `edges.csv` with the origin identifier, destination identifier, and the straight-line distance derived from the station coordinates (in kilometres).
+The `lower-bound` and `upper-bound` columns are left open (0 and 999) so downstream experiments can apply their own capacity constraints.
+When multiple lines share the same connection, the fastest travel time is used to derive the recorded distance.

 ## Line descriptions

-* `line-concept.csv` contains one row per `(BusLine.number, Direction.name)` pair.
-The identifiers are
+* `lines.csv` contains one row per line direction (property `line`).
+The `line_group` column is a sequential identifier and `sequence` stores the ordered stop identifiers as a comma-separated list.
-  deterministic strings of the form `LINE_<number>_<direction>` with non-alphanumeric characters replaced by underscores.
-Each row records the vehicle capacity and the permitted frequencies.
-The ordered stop sequence for every direction is stored in `line-stop.csv` with 1-based indices.

-* Walking links can be exported as additional lines via the CLI flag `--walks-as-lines`.
-In that mode the exporter writes synthetic line identifiers `WALK_<originId>_<destinationId>` and stores the two involved stops in `line-stop.csv`.
+* Walking links can be exported as additional line entries via the CLI flag `--walks-as-lines`.
+In that mode the exporter appends each walk as a two-stop sequence using the same deterministic stop identifiers as the rest of the files.

 ## Demand and footpaths

 * Passenger demand is serialised to `od.csv` by converting `DemandMatrix.all_od_pairs()` into origin and destination identifiers.
 Demand values are written without modification.

-* When the default footpath representation is used, the exporter writes `footpaths.csv`.
-Each row contains the origin and destination identifiers, the walking time in seconds, and the straight-line distance calculated for the corresponding stations.
+* Walking links are always written to `walking_distances.csv`.
+The file stores the origin and destination identifiers, the walking time in seconds, and flags every row as directed.
+These values align with the "Edge Walking" specification in the LinTim input documentation (see Section 8.3.9 of the official manual).

 These mappings ensure the generated CSV files follow the LinTim expectations while staying faithful to the structure of the `PlanningScenario`.
 If new LinTim tables need to be filled in the future,